-It is almost impossible to force a shareholder to give up his shares.
-And the shareholder cannot force the company or the other shareholders to buy his shares from him.
+It is almost impossible to force a shareholder to give up his shares if he doesn't want to.
+And the shareholder cannot force the company to buy back his shares.

 The settlement agreement, reflecting the employee's termination arrangements, gives both the company and the employee a negotiating opportunity to come to a mutually beneficial agreement for the buy back.
 The company gains by severing all relations with him and the employee gains by receiving an additional payment on his departure.